keshiacor/company-home/README.md

 <br>

 <div>
-  <p>This is a simply company homepage to advertise a company's contact information, members and basic information. </p>
+  <p>This is a simple responsive company homepage to advertise a company's contact information, members and basic information. </p>
 </div>

 ## Getting Started